Gratheon/website/about/volunteer.md

   (ex. you are a student and you want to show contribution with CAD model or typescript code)
 - Learning something new in the area that you are not yet familiar with (ex.
 IoT if you are a web developer)
-- Having more freedom of trying oneself in different **role**, compared to an established enterprise where entry barrier is so high
+- Having more freedom of trying oneself in different **role** 🎩, compared to an established enterprise where entry barrier is so high
   (ex.
 Trying to be an engineer if you are a PM)
-- Teaching others if you are experienced in one area (ex. as Robotics engineer streaming lessons on twitch & youtube)
+- **Teaching** 🎓 others if you are experienced in one area (ex. as Robotics engineer streaming lessons on twitch & youtube)

 ## How